 Dutchtown real estate is some of the most expensive in Missouri, although Dutchtown house values don't compare to the most expensive real estate in the U.S.

-Dutchtown is a blue-collar town, with 54.31% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Dutchtown is generally considered to be a blue-collar town.
+54.31% of the Dutchtown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Dutchtown is a town of sales and office workers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Dutchtown who work in sales jobs (31.90%), management occupations (12.07%), and office and administrative support (0.86%).

-Dutchtown’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Dutchtown’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 As is often the case in a small town, Dutchtown doesn't have a public transportation system that people use for their commute.